Author discouragement when it comes to book marketing is at an all-time high. You’re not alone.

-Your super fans: I talk a lot about super fans because having a solid fan base is a fabulous way to gain more readers.
+I talk a lot about super fans because having a solid fan base is a fabulous way to gain more readers.
 Also, avid readers will help you market your book.
 When I speak to successful authors, they will tell me that aside from writing a great book, they do a lot of fan outreach.
-And I’m talking one-on-one connecting with fans, thanking them for reading and taking time to involve them in their book launch activities by giving them specials offers (like advanced reader copies) or involving them in cover reveals, or inviting them to name a character.
+And I’m talking one-on-one connecting with fans.
+So this means thanking them for reading and taking time to involve them in their book launch activities by giving them specials offers (like advanced reader copies) or involving them in cover reveals.
+You could even invite them to name a character.
 If you don’t have a fan base, consider building one by making sure there is a way to directly contact you listed in your book.
 There are more tips on this blog post.

-Is stuff happening?
 As I mentioned earlier, according to the book Known, it takes 30 months to get “known” but during that time stuff needs to happen.
 Meaning if you aren’t getting any love in social media, or comments to your blog, then you’re probably not doing the right things.
 And believe me when I say that traction takes time.
-Many times authors who want to hire us want to see immediate results.
+Many times authors who hire us want to see immediate results.
 Marketing isn’t cup-a-soup, you can’t just add water and voila, a meal!
 But as you progress through your campaign, stuff will start to happen.
-For example, maybe you get consistent reviews, or you continue to add followers to your social media platforms and these followers are also responding to your posts.
+For example, maybe you will get consistent reviews.
+Or you continue to add followers to your social media platforms and these followers are also responding to your posts.

-One book wonder: A lot of times, authors want to write one book and “see how it does.”
+A lot of times, authors want to write one book and “see how it does.”
 Having a single book marketing plan is never a good idea.
-In my seventeen years in business I have never seen an author gain enough success with one book that it pays for the marketing they’ve done.
-But once that second and third book hit, the marketing machine starts to pick up steam.
+In my seventeen years in business, I have never seen an author gain enough success with one book that it pays for the marketing they’ve done.
+But once those second and third books hits, the marketing machine starts to pick up steam.
 And that’s another thing: if you’re going to write a second book, don’t wait too long to do so, either!

 At the end of the day you don’t need 1,000 marketing strategies.
 You only need a handful that continually build your platform and fan base, and that make sense for your buyer market and how they receive information.
 And, you need to execute those strategies consistently.

 My homework for you is this: choose 3 things you can do better to promote your book over the next 30 days and hold yourself accountable to be consistent.
-Maybe it’s posting on social regularly, maybe it’s thanking reviewers on Amazon via the comments, maybe it’s pitching bloggers – whatever you choose, keep at it.
+Maybe it’s posting on social regularly.
+Or maybe it’s thanking reviewers on Amazon via the comments.
+Then again, maybe it’s pitching bloggers – whatever you choose, keep at it.